 Natural extensions of the results above are the Dirichlet and Neumann problems for data with fractional regularity between $0$ and $1$, for which we also provide well-posedness results.
 This concerns data in Besov and even Hardy--Sobolev spaces.
 We believe they are optimal in the formulation of the problem as well as in the ranges of spaces.

 Most recent results in the field rely on one of two opposing strategies, sometimes referred to as \emph{second-} and \emph{first}-order approaches.
 None of these two approaches can be used `off-the-shelf' in order to cover the full range of results that we are aiming at here.
-Indeed, in the former, the Poisson semigroup $\e^{-tL^{1/2}}$ is usually treated by comparison with the heat semigroup $\e^{-t^2 L}$, which offers better decay properties.\footnote{References for these technique are \cite{May, AHM, CMP1, CMP2}.} When $a \neq 1$, it may happen that $L$ is sectorial but not maximal accretive, and hence $-L$ does not generate a heat semigroup.
+Indeed, in the former, the Poisson semigroup $\e^{-tL^{1/2}}$ is usually treated by comparison with the heat semigroup $\e^{-t^2 L}$, which offers better decay properties.\footnote{References for these techniques are \cite{May, AHM, CMP1, CMP2}.} When $a \neq 1$, it may happen that $L$ is sectorial of angle larger than $\nicefrac{\pi}{2}$, and hence $-L$ does not generate a heat semigroup.
 This forces us to rely on resolvents $(1+t^2L)^{-1}$ instead, which offer sufficient off-diagonal decay but introduce new and partly unsuspected technicalities.
-In the first-order approach, the elliptic equation is rewritten as an equivalent first-order system of Cauchy--Riemann-type for the variable $F = [a\partial_t u, \nabla_x u]^\top$ called the \emph{conormal gradient} .\footnote{In this context the idea pioneered in \cite{AAMc, AA1}.} The approach is genuinely built on the use of resolvents, but the range of admissible data spaces is limited since it treats the interior estimates for Dirichlet and Neumann problems simultaneously.
+In the first-order approach, the elliptic equation is rewritten as an equivalent first-order system of Cauchy--Riemann-type for the variable $F = [a\partial_t u, \nabla_x u]^\top$ called the \emph{conormal gradient} .\footnote{In this context the idea is pioneered in \cite{AAMc, AA1}.} The approach is genuinely built on the use of resolvents of a first-order operator, but the range of admissible data spaces is limited since it treats the interior estimates for Dirichlet and Neumann problems simultaneously.